Maud McCarthy: Nursing career

 By 1891, McCarthy was in England, and on 10 October 1891, entered The London Hospital, Whitechapel, to begin general nursing training as a probationer.
 She trained under Eva Luckes between 1891 and 1893.
 Hospital records state that "she had an exceptionally nice disposition" and was "most ladylike and interested in her work" although "she found it hard to control others, or to take firm action when necessary".
 She was nonetheless promoted to sister in January 1894.

 McCarthy was Nursing Sister-in-Charge of the Sophia Women's Ward at the outbreak of the Second Boer War, and was one of the six sisters selected from The London Hospital by Princess Alexandra to go to South Africa as her own "military" nursing sisters.
 Resigning from the hospital on 25 December 1899, McCarthy served with distinction throughout 1899–1902 with the Army Nursing Service Reserve, receiving the Queen's and the King's Medal and the Royal Red Cross.
 Returning to England in July 1902, she was awarded a special decoration by Queen Alexandra.
-She then became involved in the formation of Queen Alexandra's Imperial Military Nursing Service, was promoted matron within the service in February 1903 and during the next seven years was successively matron of the Cambridge Military Hospital at Aldershot, Netley Hospital and the Queen Alexandra Military Hospital in Millbank.
+She then became involved in the formation of Queen Alexandra's Imperial Military Nursing Service, was promoted to matron within the service in February 1903 and during the next seven years was successively matron of the Cambridge Military Hospital at Aldershot, Netley Hospital and the Queen Alexandra Military Hospital in Millbank.
 In 1910 she was appointed principal matron at the War Office, a position she held until the outbreak of the First World War.

 McCarthy sailed in the first ship to leave England with members of the British Expeditionary Force (BEF), arriving in France on 12 August 1914.
 In 1915 she was installed at Abbeville as matron-in-chief of the BEF in France and Flanders, taking charge of the whole area from the Channel to the Mediterranean, wherever British and allied nurses worked; she was directly responsible to General Headquarters.
-In August 1914, the numbers in her charge were 516; by the time of the Armistice they were over 6,000.
+In August 1914, the number of nurses under her command was 516; by the time of the Armistice they were over 6,000.
 She was responsible for the nursing of hundreds of thousands of casualties from 1914 to 1918.